laneastdogwalkingandpetsitting/beautiful-jekyll/domainname.md

 ---
 layout: default
 title: No frills websites
+description: All about domain names for your website
 subtitle: Cheap and cheerful websites; why pay for something complicated if you don't need it.
 ---

 # Domain name

 For a website you need a domain name.
 For this website, the domain name is "nofrillswebsites.co.uk".
 I chose '.co.uk' as this is a **co**mmercial website in the **uk** (and these tend to be the cheapest sort), but others are available.
 You need to choose a domain name that describes what you website will be about, but is easy to remember and type in.
 This can take some thought and isn't something to rush into.

 <!-- <div style="background:lightgreen; padding:5px">
 Already have a domain name, <a href="#existingdomainname"> click here</a>.
 </div> -->

 Once you are happy with what you want your domain to be called, I can register this for you and set it up to work with the website.
 The domain costs approx. £5-£25 per year - I'll need payment for the first year before I do this on your behalf.
 Every year I'll invoice you for the renewal[^1] [^2].